mbarkhau/sbk/lit/030_user_guide.md

 ### Secrecy

-They recieve an SBK share from the owner, which is piece of paper that has been folded and sealed.
+They receive an SBK share from the owner, which is piece of paper that has been folded and sealed.

 ### How to Verify an Agent